stevelr/zenkit-rs/README.md

 [zenkit-cli](https://github.com/stevelr/zenkit-cli) has command-line
 capabilities that may be useful for testing and automation.
-It also can serve as example code for most of the functions in this library.
+It may also be useful to view as example code for many of the functions in this library.